maldua-suite/zimbra-ose-2fa/README.md

 - Z-Push: Please notice that currently Z-Push is not supported by this extension.
 You will only be able to use Z-Push with an account if you disable 2FA for that specific account.
 Please check [Z-Push using Application Passcode is not working as expected](https://github.com/maldua-suite/zimbra-ose-2fa/issues/7) for more updated information.

+- Whitelist IPs: Whitelist internal IPs so that they are not asked for 2FA is not supported.
+Check: **Trusted devices** instead.

 ## Features

 ### Integrated with Zimbra Webclient UI